solodev/client-showcase/README.md

 # client-showcase
 Showing off your clients and how your product or service has benefited them is integral to sales growth.
 Displaying them effectively so that potential clients can find relevance in the content you display is crucial to growing your business.
-The following code can be used to add a client showcase to your website.
+In this tutorial, [Solodev](https://www.solodev.com/) provides you with the code you need to add a client showcase to your website.

 ## Tutorial

-For detailed instructions, view Solodev's [Building an Effective Client Showcase](https://www.solodev.com/blog/web-design/code-examples/building-an-effective-client-showcase.stml) article.
+For detailed instructions, view Solodev's [Building an Effective Client Showcase](https://www.solodev.com/blog/web-design/designing-a-client-showcase-with-bootstrap.stml) article.

 ## Demo